 5 tips to help keep your employees productive this summer

-As a business, avoiding productivity dips during the summer months can be challenging.
-The ever-changing demands of the workforce require adaptation.
-New strategies need to be implemented in order to ensure there isn’t a drop in employee engagement and motivation.
-But what does this mean for your internal comms?
-Between employee vacations, school holidays, pandemic fatigue, and the lovely weather, getting the attention your content deserves can be an uphill struggle.
+As a business, avoiding productivity dips during the summer months can be challenging, so new strategies need to be implemented in order to ensure there isn’t a drop in employee engagement and motivation.

 14 steps to great internal communications